Three main issues can occur when streaming to LinkedIn:

-When this occurs, the first thing to check is to make sure you have applied to and been approved by LinkedIn for live streaming to their platform.
-Live video broadcasting is available for a limited number of members and LinkedIn Pages.
+a) The first thing to check is to make sure you have been approved by LinkedIn for live streaming to their platform.
+You can check how you can become a LinkedIn Live Broadcaster here.

-If you have been approved for streaming to the profile or page you are connecting to, but the stream isn't being successfully connected to LinkedIn, you may not be streaming with correct settings to LinkedIn.
+b) If you have been approved for streaming to the profile or page you are connecting to, but the stream isn't successfully connecting to LinkedIn, you may not be streaming with the correct settings to LinkedIn.

 Please compare your streaming settings to the LinkedIn requirements below:

 Aspect Ratio: 16:9

 Key Frame: every 2 seconds (60 frames)

 Bitrate: max 6 Mbps video; max 128 kbps audio, 48 kHz sample rate

 Encoding: H264 video, AAC audio

 Protocol: RTMP/RTMPS (preferred)